crowdnfo/crowdnfo-api/README.md

 ## AI usage disclaimer

 This codebase was developed with light LLM assistance, limited to boilerplate, auto-completion, comments, and code review.
+Tests are sometimes fully written by LLM.